Skip to main content

 Tips & Notes

-• A OPC UA Monitiored Item only notify change if a change has occured.
+• An OPC UA Monitored Item only notifies a change if a change has occurred.

-• You will always received a initial change notificiation when the monitored item is originally created.
+• You will always receive an initial change notification when the monitored item is originally created.

 msg properties